m2mathew/drumsensei-blog/src/pages/landing-the-gig/index.md

 #### Early June 2015

-* Phone/Email conversation with a [recent grad](http://www.colorturtle.com/) of the Greenville, SC campus of the code school [The Iron Yard](https://www.theironyard.com/) (TIY).
+* Phone/Email conversation with a recent grad (colorturtle dot com) of the Greenville, SC campus of the code school [The Iron Yard](https://www.bizjournals.com/austin/news/2017/07/20/another-coding-school-falters-the-iron-yard-to.html) (TIY).
 I ask many questions about the process and am rewarded with helpful, frank answers.
 He lives in the Dallas area and works as a Front End Developer for a local shop.
 After some research into The Iron Yard, I excitedly discuss this with my wife.
 She agrees that I could switch careers and make it work.

 ---